 - Don’t give out personal information.
-You don’t tell strangers at the park your address, and you don’t tell strangers online your address either.
+You tell your children not to tell strangers at the park their address, and so tell them to not tell strangers online your address either.

 - Trust your gut!
-If you don’t feel comfortable talking to someone, that is okay.
-Our gut feelings are there for a reason, and you can absolutely shut down and walk away (log out) if you don’t feel comfortable.
+Encourage your children to trust their feelings.
+If they don’t feel comfortable talking to someone, that is okay.
+Our gut feelings are there for a reason, and it is perfectly okay to shut down and walk away (log out) if they don’t feel comfortable.

 - Be careful what you share.
-You don’t go and tell everyone you meet everything in real life, so you don’t want to do that online as well.
-Being online also has the downfall of everything being saved.
-So all those pictures and chats can be spread to more than your intended recipient.
-If it isn’t something you would want to say or show to everyone in the world, then don’t say or show it online.
+Talk to your children about oversharing.
+Explain that we don’t go and tell everyone we meet everything in real life, so they don’t want to do that online either.
+Stress that being online also has the downfall of everything being saved.
+Make sure they understand that all of those pictures and chats can be spread to more than their intended recipient.
+Remind them that if it isn’t something you would want to say or show to everyone in the world, then don’t say or show it online.

 - Don’t follow strangers.
-Just like you don’t get into the van for candy or follow the stranger looking for their lost dog in the real world, you don’t follow the stranger online either.
-Don’t download things or follow links to other places that strangers send you without your parent’s permission.
+I am sure you have talked to your children about not getting into the van for candy or follow the stranger looking for their lost dog in the real world, so relate that to online as well.
+Tell them not to follow the stranger online no matter what funny video or free Minecraft skin is promised.
+Explain that they shouldn’t download things or follow links to other places that strangers send without your permission.

 - Never share your passwords.
-Think of your passwords as the key to your house.
-They are special and are only to be used by specific people.
-We wouldn’t give our house key to just anyone, so we don’t share our passwords out either.
+Tell your children to think of their passwords as the key to their house.
+Passwords are special and are only to be used by specific trusted people that have your permission.

 - Manners count!
 I’m not necessarily talking about please and thank you, though those are always good.
-Remember that just because you aren’t physically with the person on the other end of the screen doesn’t give you permission to say hurtful things.
+Remind your children that just because they aren’t physically with the person on the other end of the screen doesn’t give them permission to say hurtful things.

 Other ways to protect your child online: